Folklore (Taylor Swift album): Legacy

-In a list awarding the most creative works that shaped quarantine, Vulture labeled Folklore as 2020's "Best Breakdown in Musical Form" for addressing loneliness and related thoughts.
+In a list awarding the most creative works that shaped quarantine, Vulture labeled Folklore as 2020's "Best Breakdown in Musical Form" for addressing topics of loneliness.
 Vogue listed the album amongst the best moments of lockdown culture.
 The Week called it "the first great pandemic art" for setting "a high bar" for future pandemic-inspired projects.
 Financial Times called it "the first great lockdown album", while Hot Press termed it "the first great album of the lockdown era".
-Judging from its acclaim and commercial success, Tom Hull concluded that Swift "caught the spirit of the times" with Folklore.
-Billboard named Folklore and Evermore as the best examples of innovative albums from artists who amended their creative process during the pandemic, and in a list titled "The 25 Musical Moments That Defined the First Quarter of the 2020s", called the album a "commercial smash" and "Grammy darling" that stands as "one of the quintessential quarantine full-lengths".
+Judging from its acclaim and commercial success, critic Tom Hull concluded that Swift "caught the spirit of the times" with Folklore.
+Billboard named Folklore and Evermore as the best examples of innovative albums from artists who amended their creative process during the pandemic, and in a list titled "The 25 Musical Moments That Defined the First Quarter of the 2020s", called the album a "commercial smash" that stands as "one of the quintessential quarantine full-lengths".
+In 2023, The New York Times named Folklore as one of the "17 pop culture moments that define the COVID era".
+Rolling Stone ranked the album at number 170 in their 2023 revision of "The 500 Greatest Albums of All Time" and number five in their 2025 list "The 250 Greatest Albums of the 21st Century So Far".

 The making of and rave reception to Folklore encouraged Swift to release Evermore.
-Swift herself has credited Folklore for ushering a new mindset of songwriting in her repertoire, which in turn influenced her subsequent releases.
+Swift herself has credited Folklore for ushering in a new mindset of songwriting in her repertoire, which in turn influenced her subsequent releases.
 Folklore was the most popular album of 2020 on Genius, and Swift was the top searched act.
 She was also the world's highest-paid solo musician of 2020, and the highest paid in the US, solely due to her incomes from the 2020 albums.
+In 2023, Swift embarked on the Eras Tour, which included an act dedicated to Folklore.